obithelight/alx-system_engineering-devops/0x07-networking_basics/README.md

 ### What is the Internet?
 - What is an IP address?
-- What are the 2 types of IP address?
+- What are the 2 types of IP addresses?
 - What is localhost?
 - What is a subnet?
 - Why `IPv6` was created